Jaro-Lin/Matht/README.md

 # Math Teacher

 This project contains a Django Rest API with a React frontend.
-Users are able to signup and login to their account.
-Teachers are able to create practice and quiz.
+Users are able to login to their account.
+Teachers are able to create practice and quiz and upload materials and marks.
 Students are able to answer those practice and quiz and view their results.

 ## Backend development workflow